This article is part of a series of conversations with chefs in Bogota. Click here to read other articles in the Kitchen Talk series.

 He’s happy with the ingredients he finds in Bogota although he sees the need to have more consistent suppliers.
 From Medellin he gets bok choy, carrot and amarantha sprouts.
 He makes the lentil sprouts and the sun dried tomatoes on the premises.

-Matiz is a small restaurant, but to be able to give the kind of detailed, personalized attention that they pride themselves on, small is a good factor.
+Matiz is a small restaurant.
+In fact, to be able to provide the kind of detailed, personalized attention that they pride themselves on, small is a good factor.
 The tasting menu gives free reign to Nicolas’ creativity, liberating him from the constraints of a menu; it’s like a personal agreement you come to with the chef, and it’s his creative process that surprises you and delights you.

 His focus is not on making money but on creating, transcending.
-Nicolas’ family has a nut farm in Chile and among his many dreams is the idea to go work that farm and open up a boutique store to sell his products.
+Nicolas’ family has a nut farm in Chile and among his many dreams is the one where he goes back home to work that farm, along with a boutique store to sell his products.
 And high on his list of priorities is raising his family with the same love of food that he’s found.

 To read more about Matiz, check out the article published in UK’s Four Magazine.